tiBi-o/Aether/README.md

 - **Client:** Modern, component-based JS framework (Vite/Svelte).
 Focus on a clean, responsive UI.
 - **Server:** Scalable platform (Express/Node.js).
 Ready to orchestrate multiple API calls.
-- **Database:** For a balance of structure and flexibility, SQLite (with planned migration to PostgreSQL/JSONB).
+- **Database:** For a balance of structure and flexibility (PostgreSQL/JSONB).
+  - Production deployments can use any PostgreSQL-compatible service (Azure Database, AWS RDS, etc.)
+  - No longer is it SQLite with planned migration to PostgreSQL/JSONB.
 - **AI:**
   - **Default:** Use Google's Gemini for both text and image generation.
   - Leverage best-in-class third-party APIs for core GenAI (image generation, possibly LLM for assistant).
 Build custom logic for agent orchestration and workflow, not foundational models.
-  - Optionally support use of [GitHub Models](https://github.com/features/models) to find and experiment with AI models for free.
+  - Support use of [GitHub Models](https://github.com/features/models) for discovery and experimentation with AI models (for free).
 - **PDF Generation:** Use a proven, robust library, puppeteer for HTML-to-PDF.
 - **Persistence:** Standard database for user accounts, projects, preferences, asset metadata.